magahet/peon/README.md

 ### Defend

 If hostile mobs enter a 4m radius, he will grab a sword from his inventory, if available, and kill the mob.
-Peon defends against hostile mobs by default.
+Peon defends against all hostile mobs by default.
 Defend is automatically enabled.

 ### Hunt